TMJ Disorder: Comprehensive Chiropractic Care for TMJ

 In some cases, the symptoms of TMJ disease may disappear with treatment, but if symptoms persist, further analysis may be required.

 Chiropractic care for TMJ disorder seeks to realign the jaw's position and can even be used in conjunction with dental treatments that attempt to correct the disorder by fixing problems with the bite.
-Dr. Freund works with other dental professionals specializing in TMJ/TMD.
-He treats TMJ disorder using the Atlas Orthogonal Technique of chiropractic services.
+Dr. Gopaul works with other dental professionals specializing in TMJ/TMD.
+She treats TMJ disorder using the Atlas Orthogonal Technique of chiropractic services.
 This technique focuses on gently adjusting the atlas vertebra, the very top vertebrae in the spine.
 The atlas vertebra supports the head; if the head is not in alignment, the rest of the spine cannot be in alignment either.
 Subluxation of the atlas vertebra can stress the entire musculoskeletal system and lead to subluxations throughout the spine.

 Complementary and alternative medical techniques can help manage TMJ disease's chronic pain.
 Acupuncture specialists use hair-thin needles inserted into certain parts of the body that follow the protocol established 5000 years ago for the technique.